dbcollection/dbcollection/README.md

 project.

-If you are interested in fixing issues and contributing directly to the code base, please see the document [How to Contribute](https://github.com/farrajota/dbcollection/wiki/How-to-Contribute).
+If you are interested in fixing issues and contributing directly to the code base, please see the document [How to Contribute](https://github.com/dbcollection/dbcollection/wiki/How-to-Contribute).

 ## Feedback

-For now, use the [Github issues](https://github.com/farrajota/dbcollection/issues) for requests/bug issues.
+For now, use the [Github issues](https://github.com/dbcollection/dbcollection/issues) for requests/bug issues.

 ## License

-MIT license (see the `LICENSE.txt` file)
+MIT license (see the [LICENSE](LICENSE.txt) file)